MayurAgnihotri/mayur-az-git1/README.md

 # mayur-az-git1
 Git practice repository

-This is my practice Git repository.
-I'm using this repository to do my Git Assignments.
+This is my practice Git repository and I'm using it to perform my Git Assignments.

-This is to demo Assignment #5.
+This is to demo Assignment #6.
-Doing some changes in the new local branch.
+These changes are made in the new remote branch created from the GitHub.